Brad Ingelsby

-Brad Ingelsby (born January 4, 1980) is an American screenwriter and film producer.
+Brad Ingelsby (born January 4th, 1980) is an American screenwriter and film producer.

+Early life and education

 Ingelsby is the son of basketball player and coach Tom Ingelsby and Rose Ingelsby.
 His brother Martin Ingelsby is also a basketball coach.
-Ingelsby grew up in Berwyn, Pennsylvania and attended Archbishop John Carroll High School where he was coached by his uncle, Fran Inglesby.
-He graduated from Villanova University with a business degree.
-After graduating, he taught at St. Patrick's School in Malvern.
+He grew up in Berwyn, Pennsylvania and attended Archbishop John Carroll High School in Radnor where he was coached by his uncle, Fran Inglesby.